Diffusion-based RGB-D Semantic Segmentation with Deformable Attention Transformer: Conclusion

 \section{Conclusion}

-Our diffusion-based framework improves RGB-D semantic segmentation and the use of the Deformable Attention Transformer for depth feature extraction robustifies handling invalid depth regions.
-Experiments on NYUv2 and SUN-RGBD show State-of-the-Art performance with greater efficiency and reduced training time, underscoring the potential of generative models for more accurate vision-based reasoning in autonomous systems.
+Our diffusion-based framework enhances RGB-D semantic segmentation performance, using a Deformable Attention Transformer to robustly handle invalid depth regions.
+Experiments on NYUv2 and SUNRGBD achieve State-of-the-Art results with less training time, highlighting the potential of generative models for accurate vision reasoning in autonomous systems.